From 24 July to 10 September we carried out a public consultation on proposed Public Spaces Protection Orders (PSPOs) in Eastbourne.

-They put conditions or restrictions on what people can do within a specific area if there is evidence to suggest that a problem exists.
-Breaching a PSPO can be a criminal offence punishable by a fine or prosecution.
+PSPOs are measures that councils can put in place to protect the community from anti-social behaviour.
+PSPOs put conditions or restrictions on what people can do within a specific area if there is evidence to suggest that a problem exists.
+Breaching a PSPO can attract a fixed penalty notice or result in prosecution.

 The proposals we consulted over included changes to the scope of Dog Ban and Dog on Lead Orders.

 Five responses were from organisations and community groups.

 The largest proportion of responses were received from people living in Old Town (Downside, Motcombe and Ocklynge) 23.52%, and Sovereign (Langney Point, North Harbour, South Harbour) 15.26%.

 73% of respondents disagreed with the proposal to introduce a Dog Ban order on the beaches between the Wish Tower and Holywell Café from May 1 to September 30.

 83% of respondents agreed with the proposal to add the public walkways around Sovereign Harbour Marina all year round to the Dog on Lead order.

 The full consultation report which includes a summary of feedback received can be downloaded below.